fyziktom/VirtualEconomyFramework/README.md

 # Pre-Beta Pre-Build :)

 There you can download first pre-beta pre-build.
-It is preset to work without Db and QT wallet.
-It can just display data or set anything to RAM (will be lost after reset of app).
-You can edit addresses in appsetting.json in section "Accounts".
+It is preset to work with SQLite Db (created automatically after start if not exists) and QT wallet.
+It can run without db too, to just display data or set anything to RAM (will be lost after reset of app).
+In that case you can edit addresses in appsetting.json in section "Accounts".
 Accounts in this list will be loaded after start of the app and all tx data will be downloaded and prepared from blockchain.
-Then you can browse tokens, check moves in chess, or test nodes.
+You can browse tokens, check moves in chess, or test nodes.

 If you have QT wallet you can send Tx too.
-Just set to Accounts List in the appsetting.json some of the address from QT.
+Just set to Accounts List in the appsetting.json (if you run without Db] some of the address from QT.
 Then you can run it without Db but with sending tx support.

 If you need to acces UI via your network you have to change IP in "MQTT" section in the appsetting.json.